-Prerequisite: SOCI 105 AND permission of instructor.
+Prerequisites: SOCI 105 AND SOC 115

 322 Population and Ecology (3 credits) A study of the social, cultural and environmental forces that affect population trends: the size, growth, composition, distribution, fertility, mortality and migration of human populations.
-Current historical and cross-cultural problems in population, food, health and environment will be explored.
+Current historical and crosscultural problems in population, food, health and environment will be explored.
 In particular, the impact of post-colonialism is examined in a cultural context.